Sphereon-SDK/barcode-sdk/java8/docs/BarcodeDetectorApi.md

 Delete a job manually

-Delete the Detector job and all related files
+Delete the Detector Job and all related files

 ### Example
 ```java